-The Canaveral Pilots Association expects to have an opening for a Deputy Pilot for the March 2019 Deputy Pilot exam with a planned start date of September or October of 2019.
+The Canaveral Pilots Association has an opening for a Deputy Pilot for the March 2019 Deputy Pilot exam with a planned start date of September 2019.
 Deputy Pilot positions in all Florida ports are filled through the Florida Board of Pilot Commissioners (BOPC) application and examination process.
 The information regarding how to apply, application deadline, fees required, merchant marine deck officer qualifications/experience required, and exam content information will be available at the Board’s website: www.MyFloridaLicense.com.
 The Canaveral Pilot training program is a three year program.
 Upon completion of the training program, the deputy pilot takes a state pilot exam to obtain the state pilot license.
 The first year of the training program is intensive and the trainee can expect very little time off.
 The first year is completed in a probationary status and at the end of the year the Association votes on whether or not to recommend the candidate to receive a permanent deputy pilot certificate.
 Interested mariners should read through the additional information provided on this page.
 If further information is needed, you may call the Canaveral Pilots at 321-783-4645.

 Deputy Pilot Exam FAQ’s